vshypko/stat133-hws-fall17/post01/post01-vitali-shypko.md

     4 Zaza Pachulia  GSW       4.49
     5     Ian Clark  GSW       2.95

-Notice that in both dplyr and SQL we have a function round that round a number to the specified number of decimal places.
+Notice that in both dplyr and SQL we have a function `round` that rounds a number to the specified number of decimal places.
 Also, note that in both dplyr and SQL there is a desc parameter in arrange and `ORDER BY` clause respectively, which allows us to order data in descending order.

 ------------------------------------------------------------------------

 #### Group by and Summarise

 Other useful features of dplyr include grouping data by columns and aggregate data using `summarise()`.
-This is one of the cases where SQL provides a clause with the same name - `GROUP BY`.
+This is one of the cases where SQL provides a clause with the same name -- `GROUP BY`.
 However, there is no direct analog to `summarise()` function in SQL, but we can achieve the same result using the analog of `mutate()` -- specifying the data we want to aggregate in `SELECT` clause.

 ``` r
 # dplyr code